Short Film Study Abroad 2: The Daydreaming Bunny Premiered in New York

-)-- Last December, the short film Study Abroad challenged stereotypes about Chinese students in the U.S. It gained unexpected attention from more than 50 media outlets, and the topic now has 356 million views on Weibo.
-The initiators of Study Abroad are continuing the discussion with a sequel short film called Study Abroad 2: The Daydreaming Bunny (Study Abroad 2), which premiered on July 31, 2015 at the JCC Manhattan.
-Director Yung-Jen Yang, producer Cathy Jiang, director of photography Gordon Yu, assistant director Bianca Yeh, lead actresses Yi Liu and Claire Hsu, animator Pei-Jung Wang and composer Dong Liu attended the event.
+Short film Study Abroad 2: The Daydreaming Bunny (Study Abroad 2) premiered on July 31, 2015 at the JCC Manhattan.
+Director Yung-Jen Yang, producer Cathy Jiang, director of photography Gordon Yu, assistant director Bianca Yeh, lead actresses Yi Liu and Claire Hsu, animator Pei-Jung Wang and composer Dong Liu attended the event to discuss the making of Study Abroad 2 and some behind-the-scene stories.
 More than two hundred people came to the screening.

 Study Abroad 2 is a drama with animation about Xiaotong, a Chinese art student fighting for her printmaking dream in New York City.
 As in the Study Abroad debut, the heart-wrenching scenes are inspired by true events faced by students pursuing their dreams in a foreign place.
 The acting and production of this sequel are more professional than the previous one thanks to funding from Qubit Ocean Fund, Inc., executive producer Dennis Wu, and film sponsor CPT.